michael/unveil/README.md

 * Display actors (actors that stick on on a display rather than on the scene)
 * API Docs
-* Remove all library dependencies (jQuery has already been tossed out, Underscore.js remaining)

 **Unveil.js Stars**